joeknows718/TheBronxDigital-/README.md

-TheBronxDigital- Learn_Creat_Collaborate
+TheBronxDigital- Learn_Create_Collaborate
 ================

-All Bronx Digital Files and Project - for the people.
+The platform for the Bronx Digital movement.
+Open source on github.